microsoft/vscode-docs/docs/python/jupyter-support.md

 [Jupyter](http://jupyter-notebook.readthedocs.io/en/latest/) (formerly IPython) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a *notebook*.

-By the end of this tutorial, you will have completed the following set of activities:
+By working through this tutorial, you will learn to:

-- Worked with Jupyter-like code cells
+- Work with Jupyter-like code cells
 - Run code in the Python Interactive Window
-- Viewed, inspected, and filtered variables using the Variable explorer and data viewer
+- View, inspect, and filter variables using the Variable explorer and data viewer
-- Learned how to connect to a remote Jupyter server
+- Connect to a remote Jupyter server
-- Debugged a Jupyter notebook
+- Debug a Jupyter notebook
-- Exported a Jupyter notebook
+- Export a Jupyter notebook

 To work with Jupyter notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
 To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`kb(workbench.action.showCommands)`).